omkarcloud/tripadvisor-scraper/README.md

 ### How to Use Outlook Accounts to Sign Up on Other Websites?

-In the following example, we will guide you through creating multiple accounts on the Omkar Cloud website with email verification, using Outlook Accounts.
+In the following section, we will guide you through creating multiple accounts on the Omkar Cloud website with email verification, using Outlook Accounts.

 ![sign up bot running](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/sign-up-bot-running.gif)